-Mawule took us on a journey to a preschool playground scene.
-There, we learned the subtle way that young children can benefit from playful interactions with both skilled adults and typically developing peers.
+On a playground journey to observe preschool children we can learn the subtle way that young children can benefit from playful interactions with both skilled adults and typically developing peers.
 Children also benefit from play when they play individually or in self-selected small groups.
 Have you ever heard of the saying, “Perfect practice makes perfect?”
 If not, it basically means that when you practice something well, over and over again, eventually you will be able to perform that task flawlessly.
 A good example of this in action is for us to imagine a two-year-old child learning basic cause and effects.

 Aha!
 A close observer would notice that De’Shaun is learning that his original technique for throwing the ball was not as effective as he had hoped.
 He is practicing how to make the ball do what he wants it to do without any formal adult instruction.
 To the untrained eye, De’Shaun is just playing.
 But to you and me, De’Shaun is learning, practicing, and having fun.
 For all we know, De’Shaun will later be able to use these problem-solving skills to change the world.

 Through this post and Mawule’s post about the use of play on social and emotional development.
 We have seen two examples of how play is a natural part of child development.
 Next, we will explore how play can be used as a therapeutic intervention.

 Stay tuned to learn a little about Play Therapy.

 Just remember, “Play is a child’s ultimate practice for life.”